 In 2018, 161,533 families received winterization items such as high thermal blankets, extra plastic sheeting, winter clothes kits and sleeping bags thanks to the generosity of donors.

 What is life like under siege in Aleppo, Syria?

-million Syrians have fled their homes in search of safety in neighbouring countries
+Syrians refugees who’ve fled their homes in search of safety in neighbouring countries